tsipkens/bidias/README.md

 ### A sample inversion

 Let's start with a simple demonstration of this program.
-Any inversion has three components: (i) data, whether built from a synthetic phantom or experiments; (ii) a mathemtical kernel, which contains the device transfer functions and charging fractions, if relevant; and (iii) an inversion step where the previous two components are used to estimate the size distributions.
+Any inversion has three components: (i) data, whether built from a synthetic phantom or experiments; (ii) a mathematical kernel, which contains the device transfer functions and charging fractions, if relevant; and (iii) an inversion step where the previous two components are used to estimate the size distributions.
 In many ways, this is no different from a standard one-dimensional inversion, with many of the same benefits (e.g., multiple charge correction).

 To demonstrate this code, we will build a phantom mass-mobility distribution (considering particle mass analyzer-differential mobility analyzer data); generate corrupted, synthetic data; and then perform an inversion using two different inversion schemes.
 To start here, let's create an instance of the [Grid](#31-grid-class) class, which is used to discretize mass-mobility space: